flopgov/flopradioapp/README.md

 Made with ❤️ in floptropica
 flopgov x wearefloptropica

 *This app may not work on untested versions.
-Before you install the app, we reccomend you update your device.
+Before you install the app, we recommend you update your device.